Walian83/CSS-Grid-Mondrian/README.md

 <h1>CSS Grid Mondrian Project</h1>

 <h2>Description</h2>
-An exercise where the aim was to practice CSS grid by using it to recreate a mondrian painting.
+An exercise where the aim was to practice CSS grid by using it to recreate a Mondrian painting.
 The repo also includes an additional original grid-based artwork created as bonus practice.
 <br />

 <h2>Languages and Utilities Used</h2>